Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 139AA: other “torso”, for AB
 - 139B9: bigger shield
 - 139D3: grafted knife from EB, simplified
+- 13A31: thinner, more resembling Unicode (it’s a toe rather than finger)
 - 13A36: +bundle of straw
 - 13A5C: nothing on neck
 - 13A6E: wings in V-shape
 - 13A79: differ from 13A7A, maybe draw hind legs in other fashion
-- 13A85: greatly simplified: ONE-SIXTY
+- 13A85: greatly simplified
 - 13AA3: rotate 90°
 - 13AAB: took other goat, drew seal
 - 13AAC: aligned that goat